POLL-Turkish inflation seen dipping to 70% by year-end

 reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/cb-polls?RIC=TRINT%3DECI MPC poll data

-ISTANBUL, July 19 (Reuters) - Turkey's highest inflation rate in decades is expected to ease somewhat to around 70% by year-end, and the central bank is seen holding its policy rate steady for at least another year, a Reuters poll showed on Tuesday.
+ISTANBUL, July 21 (Reuters) - Turkey's highest inflation rate in decades is expected to ease somewhat to 70% by year-end, and the central bank is seen holding its policy rate steady at least another year, a Reuters poll showed on Tuesday.

 Inflation in Turkey has soared in the wake of a December currency crisis that was caused by a series of unorthodox interest rate cuts, and which ended up stripping 44% off the lira's value against the dollar last year.